Last Updated on: 19th May 2023, 08:33 am

 Protection During Flight

 Parrots may rapidly move their nictitating membrane when feeling threatened.
-This will keep their eyes moisturized while they focus on the threat.
+This will keep their eyes moisturized while they focus on the source of the threat.

-They’ll blink with their nictitating membrane when bobbing their heads up and down.
-This enables them to control any motion blur and prevent dizziness.
+Parrots blink with their nictitating membrane when bobbing their heads up and down.
+This enables them to control motion blur and prevent dizziness.

 Do Parrots Close Their Eyes?